winson1990/electron/docs/styleguide.md

 * Constructors must be listed with `###`-level titles.
 * [Static Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) must be listed under a `### Static Methods` chapter.
 * [Instance Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Prototype_methods) must be listed under an `### Instance Methods` chapter.
+* All methods that have a return value must start their description with "Returns `[TYPE]` - Return description"
+  * If the method returns an `Object`, its structure can be specified using a colon followed by a newline then an unordered list of properties in the same style as function parameters.
 * Instance Events must be listed under an `### Instance Events` chapter.
 * Instance Properties must be listed under an `### Instance Properties` chapter.
+  * Instance properties must start with "A [Property Type] ..."

 Using the `Session` and `Cookies` classes as an example: